 Do you have a really good idea of your future expenses as a homeowner?

-Mistake 5: First-time home buyers overestimate the size of their home
+Mistake No.5: First-time home buyers overestimate the size of their home

 Which possible life changes might happen that might require that extra room or additional space?

-Mistake 6: First-time home buyers wish they had researched the neighbourhood
+Mistake No.6: First-time home buyers wish they had researched the neighbourhood

 As we briefly touched on some of these neighbourhood questions, were you able to honestly answer them?

-Mistake 7: First-time home buyers regret the parking arrangement
+Mistake No.7: First-time home buyers regret the parking arrangement

-We tend to get excited about the layout of the property, its fascinating features or even the potential defects, but when it comes to the parking situation, many first-time home buyers don’t have it on their priority list.
-Not that they aren’t interested, there’s just too much other ‘more fun‘ stuff requiring their attention!
+We tend to get excited about the layout of the property, its fascinating features or even the potential defects, but when it comes to the parking situation, many first-time home buyers don’t have it very high on their priority list (or not at all!).

 Do you consider yourself happy with a smaller parking situation or yard space?

-Mistake 8: First-time home buyers have debt ahead of the home
+Mistake No.8: First-time home buyers have debt ahead of the home

 Wouldn’t it be easier to show a record of savings instead of trying to climb out of (too much) debt?

-Mistake 9: First-time home buyers let their emotions do all the talking
+Mistake No.9: First-time home buyers let their emotions do all the talking

 In the end, the market has been playing on all of the right emotions of those first-time buyers!

-Mistake 10: First-time home buyers assume their home’s value will appreciate
+Mistake No.10: First-time home buyers assume their home’s value will appreciate

 The more you educate yourself beforehand, the less stressful it will be, and the more likely you will be to get the property you want for a price you can afford!Click To Tweet

-Other Mistakes First-Time Home Buyers Make & Related Resources:
+Other Related Resources Discussing Mistakes First-Time Home Buyers Make:

 - Top First-Time Home Buyer Tips via Bill Gassett